How Bystanders Can Help

 Unexpected death differs in so many ways from prolonged, expected death.
 With lengthy illness or old age, loved ones can sometimes express love for each other, resolve issues, embrace or at least make eye contact.

 But, when an unforeseen death happens, loved ones are snatched away, leaving us standing in the middle of what seems like an earthquake zone.
 The ground has shifted, our homes are rattled, lives are shattered and we are separated from people we fully expected to see again.

-The following is information that may be helpful to you if your friend experienced an unexpected death.
+The following is information on how bystanders can help that may be helpful to you if your friend experienced unexpected death.
 Please consider your friend’s personality and need, as well as your own, as you think about what to do for them.

 As soon as you receive the news of an unexpected death, realize that this situation is urgent.
 Your response may be vital to your friend’s future and to your friendship.